 These numbers may sound surreal and unimaginable, but they could become our reality.
 Some governments are revisiting their adaptation planning for these new levels – Copenhagen is building a new island to protect the city, Singapore has already announced it will adapt to 3m of SLR by 2100, and London is considering bringing forward the raising of the embankment along the River Thames.

 HK could face >2m SLR by 2100 yet DSD’s plans just protect against 0.49m SLR

-The almost 100 Central Banks in NGFS are also recommending stress testing for physical risks under the “Current Policies” scenario (+3°C by 2100) where the highest SLR for Hong Kong is 2.47m.
+The almost 100 Central Banks in NGFS are also recommending stress testing for physical risks under the “Current Policies” scenario (+3°C by 2100).
+This mean the highest SLR for Hong Kong could be 2.47m according to Climate Analytic, a non-profit organisation that developed NGFS’s Climate Impact Explorer tool.
 Note that this is not far off our worst-case stress test recommendation of 2.9m by 2100.

 Meanwhile, Hong Kong’s Drainage Services Department (DSD) has plans to only protect against 0.49m of SLR by 2100.

 In light of the latest science, surely we should be upgrading our adaptation plans to ensure that they are up to date and will protect us from climate scenarios which “cannot be ruled-out”.
 If we do not act…

 Hong Kong could look like this in your lifetime.